 Court divisions and locations

-The court will comprise a court of appeal in Luxembourg, three “central divisions” as well as various “local” (single country) and “regional” (groups of countries) divisions.
+The court comprises a court of appeal in Luxembourg, two “central divisions” as well as various “local” (single country) and “regional” (groups of countries) divisions.

 Due to the location of the various courts and the composition of judges being partly dependent on location (see below), there will inevitably be a degree of forum shopping by potential litigants.
 As courts try to attract litigants to use their services, over time there may be developments towards some courts being seen as more “pro-patentee” or “anti-patentee”.

 Originally, it was intended that the central divisions would be located in London, Munich and Paris.
 Now that the UK is no longer part of the new system following Brexit, it cannot host a court.
-Munich and Paris will each host a central division court as planned, with the third perhaps being in Milan (to be confirmed).
-This “London” division, wherever it ultimately is located, will handle chemistry/life sciences/pharma cases.
-Munich will handle mechanical engineering cases, with Paris handling everything else.
-Paris will also handle “London” division subject matter until the new location is confirmed.
+Munich and Paris each host a central division court, with the third to be decided.
+Until the third location is decided Munich will handle mechanical engineering cases, chemistry and metallurgy with Paris handling everything else.

-Confirmed Regional divisions will be: Sweden & the Baltic countries, located in Stockholm.
-A further Regional division is likely to cover Bulgaria, Greece, Cyprus, Romania and Slovenia.
+The only confirmed regional division is the Nordic Baltic Regional Division located in Stockholm.
+A further regional division is likely to cover Bulgaria, Greece, Cyprus, Romania and Slovenia.

-The courts will have both legal and technical judges and each court will have a multinational mix of judges.
-At first instance, a court will have three legally qualified judges.
+The courts have both legal and technical judges and each court has a multinational mix of judges.
+At first instance, a court has three legally qualified judges.
 One or two judges will be from the country of the court, depending on how many patent cases the national courts of that country take each year, i.e., how much patent experience they have.
 At least one judge will come from another member state, selected from a pool of judges.
 Any involved party (including the court itself) can request that the local/regional division court be bolstered by the addition of a technically qualified judge.

-A central division court will comprise two legally qualified judges each from a different member state, plus a technically qualified judge selected from the pool.
+A central division court comprises two legally qualified judges each from a different member state, plus a technically qualified judge selected from the pool.

-The court of appeal will comprise three legally qualified judges each from a different member state, plus two technically qualified judges.
+The court of appeal comprises three legally qualified judges each from a different member state, plus two technically qualified judges.

 What will each of the divisions do?